Summary

 How did other members of your family react?

-After hearing responses from a few volunteers, display the Essential Question for this lesson on slide 6: “How do a character’s choices affect the development of that character?”
+After hearing responses from a few volunteers, display the essential question for this lesson on slide 6, “How do a character’s choices affect the development of that character?” and the learning objectives on slide 7.

 Explore